Max Kepler Preview, Player Props: Twins vs. Rangers

-On Sunday, Max Kepler (batting .324 in his past 10 games) and the Minnesota Twins face the Texas Rangers, whose starting pitcher will be Jordan Montgomery.
-First pitch is at 2:10 PM ET.
+Max Kepler -- batting .382 in his past 10 games -- will be in action for the Minnesota Twins versus the Texas Rangers, with Max Scherzer on the hill, on September 1 at 8:05 PM ET.

-He strung together two hits (going 2-for-4 with a double and an RBI) in his most recent game against the Rangers.

 Max Kepler Game Info & Props vs. the Rangers